 - Caterpallor: The color you turn after finding half a worm in the fruit you’re eating.

 Part 2.
 The Washington Post has also published the winning submissions to its yearly contest in which readers are asked to supply “alternate meanings” for common words.
-And the winners of this contest are:

 - Coffee: The person upon whom one coughs.